 Book Your Tickets to This Year’s Big Alumni Event

-An Order of Canada artist, prominent UBC surgeon, former Federal Cabinet Minister and Olympic rowing silver medalist, acclaimed author and expert on J.R.R.
+An Order of British Columbia artist, prominent UBC surgeon, former Federal Cabinet Minister and Olympic rowing silver medalist, acclaimed author and expert on J.R.R.
 Tolkien and a Gemini Award winning filmmaker will be the distinguished honourees at the third Victoria High School Alumni Association Black and Gold Dinner to be held at the CFB Esquimalt Wardroom on Saturday June 2, 2018.

 Tickets for the gala affair, which will include a cocktail hour before dinner, are $125 each with a $55 tax receipt for each ticket purchased.
 Group rates are available for those wishing to reserve tables of eight or ten.

 Tickets may be obtained from Anne McKeachie at 250-472-1661 or email Anne.McKeachie@shaw.ca.
 Alternatively, you can use the ticket order form – Click here.
 Print and complete the form, and send it to the Vic High Alumni Association c/o 1260 Grant Street, Victoria BC V8T 1C2.

 In all, five people will be introduced as Illustrious Alumni during the evening, which will build on the success of the previous events presented by the Alumni Association in 2014 and 2016.